 The world I inhabit has a great deal of internal cohesion, cohesion on a level of complexity which in many cases I couldn't possibly have modeled or predicted.
 And yet at some level -- if I (or we) wholly created this reality as you seem to suggest -- I (or we) must have computed the whole thing, subconsciously.
 If so, only a small fraction of that computation seems to be devoted to consciousness.
 Can you speculate any reason why so little of our apparent potential should be devoted to consciousness?

 I'm also thinking of the famous PKD quote: "Reality is that which, when you stop believing in it, does not go away."
-Many people have broken bones trying to put their hands through walls on acid trips, or died trying to fly.
+People have broken bones trying to put their hands through walls on acid trips, or died trying to fly.
 To phrase Adam's point a little differently, what we call "consciousness" is only a tiny part of the big Consciousness that shapes the dream.
-I would speculate that the other parts include both non-human consciousness, and the human "subconscious."
+I would speculate that the other parts include both non-human consciousness, and the human subconscious.
 And both of those, especially the human subconscious, are regions we can explore, and by exploring them, gain more understanding and power.

 This is helping me understand "magic."
 Through friendly exploration of other levels of consciousness, we gain power-with.
 But there are also entities that seek power-over.
 They don't want us to meditate, or to lie in a field of grass and listen to the birds -- they want us to stay narrow-focused, typically on money and prestige and shallow pleasures, and give our subconscious power over to them.
 On the one hand, it helps them if we disbelieve that we are subconsciously creating reality, if we don't know we are powerful.
 But it also helps them if we adopt dumbed-down "you create your own reality" thinking, where they teach us shortcuts to use our power without understanding.

 October 2/9.
 Last night I realized something: The stock market has passed from reality into myth: that is, it is no longer an indicator of how well off we are, but a symbol of how well off we are.
-When we ask, "are we in a depression yet?" we look to the stock market, because the Myth says "depression = stock market crash."

 Actually, they've already done it!
 This article, The Real Economy, shows that if you measure the stock market not in dollars but in real stuff, it has fallen an average of 50% since 2000.